arshadm/java11-junit5-archetype/README.md

-Java 8 + JUnit 5 Quickstart Maven Archetype
+Java 11 + JUnit 5 Quickstart Maven Archetype
 ======================================

+This is an updated version of the original project from https://github.com/thiagoprocaci/java8-junit5-archetype

 Summary
 -------